Trump vows to hit 52 Iranian targets if Iran retaliates after drone strike

 “The safety of our personnel in Iraq is paramount.
 We continue to take all precautions necessary,” acting NATO spokesman Dylan White said in a statement.

-Soleimani was the commander of the Revolutionary Guards’ foreign legions.
+Soleimani, 62, was Iran’s pre-eminent military leader - head of the Revolutionary Guards’ overseas Quds Force and the architect of Iran’s spreading influence in the Middle East.
+Muhandis was de facto leader of Iraq’s Popular Mobilisation Forces (PMF) umbrella body of paramilitary groups.

 The attack took Washington and its allies, mainly Saudi Arabia and Israel, into uncharted territory in their confrontation with Iran and its proxy militias across the region.

 France stepped up diplomatic initiatives on Saturday to ease tensions.
 French President Emmanuel Macron talked with Iraq President Barham Salih, Macron’s office said.
 Macron also spoke with the de facto ruler of the United Arab Emirates, Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan.